Updated: April 11, 2026

 How many months to earn back what you spent to acquire a customer?

-CAC Payback Period = CAC / (ARPA × Gross Margin)
+Formula: CAC Payback Period = CAC / (ARPA × Gross Margin)

 Benchmarks:

-- < 12 months – Excellent (enterprise SaaS)
+- Less than 12 months — Excellent (enterprise SaaS)

-- 12-18 months – Good (SMB SaaS)
+- 12 to 18 months — Good (SMB SaaS)

-- 18-24 months – Acceptable (high-volume, low-touch)
+- 18 to 24 months — Acceptable (high-volume, low-touch)

-- > 24 months – Risky (needs deep pockets)
+- Greater than 24 months — Risky (needs deep pockets)

-Logo Churn vs Revenue Churn
+Logo Churn vs. Revenue Churn

 This distinction changes how you see your business.